Data-Management-by-Design/DMbD/ws1/README.md

 ## Presentation

+The presenentation from the workshop is available as a [PDF](slides.pdf).

 The modelling examples used in the presentation at the workshop are in [WS1presentation.archimate](WS1presentation.archimate) which must be opened using [Archi](https://www.archimatetool.com/).